azalty/youtube-video-downloader/README.md

 # youtube-video-downloader
 A package to download youtube videos (and audio) from your computer, without any website

+- Download videos in .mp4
+- Download audio in .mp3
+- settings.ini file to add more features such as [download playlist] [add thumbnail/save thumbnail] [check updates]

 Still working.
 Last verification date: 2020-04-14

 ## Installation